KavrakiLab/adaptive-sampling-pmhc/README.md

 ### d) Truncate and minimize structure as preparation for equilibration

 Only the first 180 residues of the alpha chain and the peptide are kept which make up the binding site.
+From now on, the MHC is chain A and the peptide is chain B.
 Constraints are added to the backbone of the system during minimization.
 For all simulations after this step, a constraint exists for the beta sheet floor of the MHC which was the main contact between the binding site and the truncated portion.